+You enter the office and notice that most desks are empty, save for a small cohort of employees in the far corner.
 Sixty years ago, a scene like this would probably be considered a prelude to a company’s demise.
-Today, however, flexible working schedule is commonplace.
-It’s indicative of progress and it celebrates individualism and work-life balance.
+Today, however, flexible working schedules are commonplace.

 And lastly, as a consequence of all this, there’s the increased employee retention.
 Employee turnover is an expensive phenomenon, so having workers who want to stay is going to make your life easier.
 And considering the fact that flexibility is a top priority for 92% of millennials, it seems like you don’t have that much of a choice anyway.

-One Tiny Problem and One Easy Solution
+One Tiny Problem and One Simple Solution

 Now, there’s one obvious issue with flextime - if everyone comes at different times, how can you make sure that they’re all working as much as you’re paying them to?